jzrxl/card/README.md

 ## What's Inside

-- Custom cursor with particle effects
+- Custom cursor with particle effects (cursor is exclusive to desktop for mobile optimization)
 - Animated typewriter title
 - Skills section you can expand/collapse
 - Responsive design for mobile and desktop